mattwatsoncodes/restrict-content-by-role/README.md

  - Choose the roles that will appear in the meta box to be restricted
  - Define a login screen error message (if no custom redirect URL is set)
  - Set a custom redirect URL
+ - Choose wether or not to redirect back to the original URL

 ## Installation